Hardap Dam

 The Hardap Dam is a dam close to Mariental in the Hardap Region of central Namibia.
-Built in 1963 while Namibia was under South African occupation, the Hardap Dam has been the largest dam in the country for more than five decades.
+Built in 1963 while Namibia was under South African occupation, the Hardap Dam had remained the largest dam in the country for more than five decades.
 After its completion in 2018, the Neckertal Dam near Keetmanshoop has at least 3 times the capacity of the Hardap Dam.
 The Hardap reservoir dams the Fish River and is home to numerous examples of wildlife of Namibia.

 Description

 First envisaged in 1897, Hardap Dam has a capacity of 320 e6m3 and a surface area of 25 km2.
 Construction began in 1960 and was completed in 1963.

 The Hardap Dam supplies Mariental and the surrounding settlements with potable water.
 Its location close to the city, however, also poses a danger of flooding when sluices have to be opened fully due to good rains in the Fish River's catchment area.
 Reed grasses growing in the riverbed of the Fish River, slow down the flow of water and further aggravate the danger of flooding.

 Before the dam was built, Mariental was flooded in 1923 and 1934.
 Floods after the commissioning of the dam occurred in 1972, 1974, 1976, 2000, and 2006.
 Since then, the dam's water level is kept at a maximum of 70% of its capacity to prevent both an overflow and an uncontrolled outflow through fully opened sluices.